ackermannQ/Data_science/1st Project - Covid19/README.md

 Some values are missing (displayed one the next plot).

 Two main groups appears separated :
-* ~ 76 % missing values for other virus tests ;
+* ~ 76 % missing values corresponding to virus diagnostic ;
-*	~ 89 % missing valeurs for blood analysis.
+* ~ 89 % missing values corresponding to blood analysis.

+Moreover it's easier to understand how much values are actually missing using a visual representation :
 ![Representation of missing values](https://raw.githubusercontent.com/ackermannQ/Data_science/master/1st%20Project%20-%20Covid19/images/MissingValues.png)

 _In black_ : Actual values

-_In pink _ : Missing values
+_In pink_ : Missing values

+It's going to be difficult to extrapolate the missing data, therefore every variable with a rate of 90% missing values are going to be removed.
+A function is created to conserve the variables with 90%

 ### [Substance analysis](https://github.com/ackermannQ/Data_science/blob/master/1st%20Project%20-%20Covid19/README.md#covid-19-dataset-analysis)
 For the target :
 * 10 % positives ;
 * 90% negatives.

 It’s very unbalanced, and we will need to sample the negatives results during the subset analysis to get relevant information.
 Signification of the variables :